VerifiedarXiv:2210.0274726 min

 Why is that true?
 It is not a coincidence, it is a property of squared error.
 Expand both losses with vu2=v22v,u+u2\|v - u\|^2 = \|v\|^2 - 2\langle v, u\rangle + \|u\|^2.
 The u2\|u\|^2 term has no θ\theta in it, so it drops out of the gradient.
 The v2\|v\|^2 term is identical in both losses once you note that averaging over the marginal pt(x)p_t(x) is the same as averaging over q(x1)q(x_1) and then pt(xx1)p_t(x \mid x_1), since one is the mixture of the other.
 The only term that could differ is the cross term v,u\langle v, u\rangle, and plugging the definition of the marginal velocity (5) into it shows the marginal cross term and the conditional cross term integrate to the same thing.
 The two losses differ by a constant that does not depend on θ\theta, so

-There is a one-sentence way to feel it without the algebra.
+There is a one-sentence argument that skips the algebra.
 Least-squares regression always converges to the conditional mean of its target.
 The target in CFM is the conditional velocity ut(xx1)u_t(x \mid x_1) for a random x1x_1, so the network converges to E[ut(xx1)x]\mathbb{E}[u_t(x \mid x_1) \mid x], the average conditional velocity over all the data points that could have produced this xx.
 That average is the marginal velocity (5).
 You are training against single arrows and landing on their average, because that is what regression does.
 This is the same move that lets denoising score matching train a score without ever knowing the true score, generalized from scores to velocities.

 A worked step

-Take the optimal-transport path we are about to define, with σmin=0\sigma_{\min} = 0 for cleanliness.
+The optimal-transport path we are about to define, with σmin=0\sigma_{\min} = 0 for cleanliness, gives the simplest case.
 The conditional path is the straight interpolation xt=(1t)x0+tx1x_t = (1-t)\,x_0 + t\,x_1 from a noise sample x0x_0 to the data point x1x_1, and its velocity is the constant x1x0x_1 - x_0.
 One training step on a batch of nn images, each a dd-vector:

 # one Conditional Flow Matching step, OT path (sigma_min = 0)